 The water is pretty good at stealing hats off of peoples heads.
 I’ve lost more then a few to the lake over the years.
 You should get a hat leash or strap to attach your hat to the rest of your clothes.

-If it’s a cooler summer day with a bit of wind and waves you might want to consider wearing a spray top.
+If it’s a cooler day with a bit of wind and waves you might want to consider wearing a spray top.
+They work well for whitewater kayaking or sea kayaking where you have a lot of waves and spray.
 Spray tops are non-insulated shell jackets with a tight seal around your neck, wrists and waist.
-They are great for blocking the wind and spray.
+They are sometimes referred to as a dry top.
+This outer layer is great for blocking the wind and spray.
 A generic rain jacket will work okay as long as it isn’t so sloppy fitting that water can easily go up your back.
+They pack up easily so you can take it on or off as the weather condition changes.

 If it’s a cooler day and shorts won’t be warm enough then spray pants are a good option.
 Waterproof pants that will block the wind and spray from your legs.
 Waterproof is essential.
 Breathable material is really good so that you don’t get spongy underneath from moisture build up.

-If it’s cooler out and the water temperature isn’t warm you may want to consider a wetsuit.
+In cold conditions when the water temperature isn’t warm you may want to consider a wetsuit.
 A wetsuit is made of neoprene and insulate you while you are in the water.
+A thin wetsuit will help you retain body heat by blocking evaporative cooling.
+They can be a good idea to wear if you know you will be going in the water a lot in colder climates.

 For example.
 If the air temperature is 75F degrees and the water temperature is 65 degrees, the combined temperature is 140F and you do not need to wear a wetsuit.